jalandis/go-workspace-spike/README.md

 ### Assigned Reviewer

 Using Github actions filtered by folder and using (go-github)[https://github.com/google/go-github], a randomly assigned user from the correct team can be assigned to a review.
-Users are grouped by currently open pull requests with random selection from lowest assigned group.
+Users are grouped by currently open pull requests with random selection from the lowest assigned group.
 This prevents one user from being assigned all reviews.

 The example I have created still needs some work but there are no more known unknowns.